Skip to content

 decltype and Return Type Deduction

-In the previous chapter, we covered the deduction rules of auto in detail—specifically, how it discards references and top-level const by default.
-But sometimes we need to preserve the exact type of an expression, including references and const.
-This is where decltype comes in.
+In the previous chapter, we covered the deduction rules of auto in detail—specifically how it discards references and top-level const by default.
+However, sometimes we need to preserve the type of an expression "exactly as is," including references and const qualifiers.
+This is where decltype comes into play.

-The biggest difference between auto and decltype is this: auto deduces the type for a "new variable" based on an initializing expression (discarding references and const), whereas decltype "queries" the type of an existing expression (returning it exactly as-is).
-This distinction might seem simple, but it has many subtle implications in practice.
+The biggest difference between auto and decltype is this: auto deduces the type of a "new variable" based on an initializer (discarding references and const), whereas decltype "queries" the type of an existing expression (returning it exactly as is).
+While this distinction seems simple, it has many subtle implications in practice.

 In a nutshell: decltype queries the exact type of an expression (preserving references and const), while decltype(auto) combines the conciseness of auto with the precision of decltype.